franTarkenton/IntroToJenkins/Lesson0-Overview/preamble.md

 ---vertical---

-### How do we get there?
+## How do we get there?

+This training will hopefully be a start!

+* Don't embed secrets in your code
+* Maintain code in Source Code Repository
 * Define a build step in your deployment
 * Install non standard S/W in your build.
-* Maintain code in Source Code Repository
-* Don't embed secrets in your code
 * Log messages to STDOUT
 * Use Jenkins Pipeline format vs freestyle projects
-* follow along ...

 ---vertical---

-### But we arn't programmers?
+## But we aren't programmers!!??

 <img src="https://steenschledermann.files.wordpress.com/2014/05/no-thanks-were-too-busy1.jpg" width="400px">
 <br>

-* Recognized!
+* Things are already too complex
+* I'm busy, don't have time for this nonsense!
+* There has to be an easier way.

 Note: If you write code, I consider you a programmer.
 We are all at different levels.
 If we approach problems together I believe we can learn and evolve at much faster rate.

 Recognize that we are all overloaded with work and adding a new way of doing things is a pain and costs time.

-I sincerely believe that techniques and approaches taken in the course will save you time in the long run.
+Every approach has a trade off!
+The ideas / concepts behind this training come from a long history of experience, where shortcuts have been taken... caused a lot of pain... and lessons have been learn't.

+Ideas are loosly pulled from the 12 factor app: https://12factor.net/

+Its a foundation that can be built on.

 ---vertical---

 ### Approach

-* This course is going to use python for its demos.
+* This course will use python for its demos.
 * Concepts covered using python should be transferable to other languages
 * Editor of choice for course is vscode